Access Care, Eligibility, and Payment

 To start, it’s important that you inform West Michigan CMH staff of all the insurance coverage you currently have.
 Also include any recent changes to your insurance.
 If all insurance information is not provided, you may be at risk of being charged for services that should be covered for you.

 WMCMH offers a discounted sliding fee schedule for all seeking services based on income and family size.
-Services will not be denied because of ability to pay.
-In addition, WMCMH does not discriminate based on race, color, sex, national origin, disability, religion, age, sexual orientation, gender identity, ability to pay or Medicaid/Medicare CHIP status.
+Services will not be denied because of inability to pay.
+In addition, WMCMH does not discriminate based on race, color, sex, national origin, disability, religion, age, sexual orientation, gender identity, inability to pay or Medicaid/Medicare CHIP status.